bensnell/ofxRTLS/README.md

 This requires a Windows 10, x64 computer since Optitrack maintains these requirements.

+This has been developed with OpenFrameworks version 0.11.0

 ### Dependencies

 Follow the instructions in each addon to include the relevant dependencies: